robbert-vdh/yabridge/README.md

 with 32-bit plugins such as old SynthEdit plugins.
 This will allow yabridge to act as a bitbridge, allowing you to run old 32-bit only Windows VST2 plugins in a modern 64-bit Linux VST host.
-For this you'll need to have installed the 32 bit versions of the Boost and XCB libraries.
+For this you'll need to have installed the 32 bit versions of the XCB library.
 This can then be set up as follows:

 ```shell
 # Enable the bitbridge on an existing build